 This is why it’s not malpractice to give a patient with URI symptoms unnecessary antibiotics.
 They aren’t losing productivity time – in fact, the opposite is often true.
-But if you miss an ACS on a patient which leads to myocardial disability then you will be held financially or criminally responsible.
+But if you miss an ACS on a patient, which leads to myocardial disability, you will be held financially or criminally responsible.

-In medical school I studied from morning until night while some of my friends studied only 4 hours per day.
+In medical school, I studied from morning until night while some of my friends studied only 4 hours daily.
 I was an inefficient studier.
 Often distracted by side conversations, listening to music, without a good study plan.

 The US economy employs some of the hardest working employees, working tons of hours.
 It has also earned a reputation for being an inefficient economy.
 One only needs to look at all the paperwork necessary to complete a project.
 Not to mention, standing in line at the DMV to witness inefficiency at its peak.

-The same obese DMV army that could be replaced by a single computer would then need government help because there wouldn’t be any non-government jobs for such individuals.
+The same obese DMV army that a single computer could replace would then need government help because there wouldn’t be any non-government jobs for such individuals.